 The Stevens Center is wheelchair accessible and is equipped with a two-channel hearing assistance system.
 A total of 1,380 seats on two levels (Orchestra-852, Balcony-528) offer superb sightlines and exceptional acoustics.

 The center uses a computer ticket system linking two selling locations and multiple incoming telephone lines for quick and easy ticket sales.
 It also has a state of the art computer lighting system for the stage and an extensive energy management system to ensure the comfort of both patron and performer.

-Originally a 1929 silent movie theatre the Stevens Center is a magnificently restored neoclassical theatre located in downtown Winston-Salem, N.C.
-Re-opened in April 1983, the Stevens Center is the primary performance space for the University North Carolina School of the Arts and home to UNCSA’s popular Something For Everyone series as well as the Winston-Salem Symphony, Piedmont Opera Theatre, an annual production of the North Carolina Shakespeare Festival’s “A Christmas Carol” and several other local and state arts organizations.
+Originally a 1929 silent movie theatre, the Stevens Center is a magnificently restored neoclassical theatre located in downtown Winston-Salem, N.C.
+Reopened in April 1983, the Stevens Center is the primary performance space for the University North Carolina School of the Arts and home to the Winston-Salem Symphony, Piedmont Opera Theatre, and several other local and state arts organizations.

-If you are interested in purchasing tickets or hearing a list of upcoming events at NCSA theatres please call the NCSA Box Office at (336)721-1945.
+If you are interested in purchasing tickets or hearing a list of upcoming events at UNCSA theatres please call the UNCSA Box Office at (336)721-1945.
 If you are interested in booking the Stevens Center for your event please call the Administrative line at (336)723-6320.

 For more information please visit the Steven Center's Website.

-The Judy and Bill Watson Chamber Music Hall, was designed by renowned acoustician Rein Pirn, whose credits include Spivey Hall in Atlanta.
-The 300-seat hall is complemented by a lobby, box office, green room and dressing rooms.
+The Judy and Bill Watson Chamber Music Hall is a 300-seat hall is complemented by a lobby, box office, green room and dressing rooms.
+It was designed by renowned acoustician Rein Pirn, whose credits include Spivey Hall in Atlanta.